dhdaines/playa/README.md

 ```

 By default PLAYA, following the PDF specification, considers the
 grouping of glyphs into strings irrelevant by default.
-We *might*
+I *might*
 consider separating the strings in the future.

 PDF has the concept of a *text state* which determines some aspects of